intezzz/RGCT-NewHacks2021/README.md

  3) Run `pip install -r requirements.txt` to install all packages used in the project
  4) Run `python manage.py makemigrations` and `python manage.py migrate` if this is the first time running the code
  5) Run `python manage.py runserver` to run the Django server on your local network localhost

+## Further Developments
+Due to the nature of a hackathon, we were not able to implement all the features we envisioned.
+There are a few things that can be added in the future to further develop the application.

+### Autocompletion when searching
+While most ingredients are included, there are a lot of different varients of the same ingredient.
+To facilitate an easier and smoother experience for users, autocompletion of the search bar is to be implemented should there are further developments to the application.

+### Showing user history
+There is such functionality implemented in the backend Django API, however due to time constraint, and being unfamiliar with JavaScript, we were not able to finish implementing a front-end for such functionality.
+It is to be implemented if there is further development.

+### Bug fixes
+During the hackathon, there were bugs that were found and that we did not have sufficient time to fix, where we resorted to quick fixes for judging and demo pruposes.
+These bugs are to be fixed first thing if we started further developing of the app.